Mirchi (film): Plot

-In present-day, Uma challenges Jai that if he can try his way of violence and defeat his men, then Uma too would follow Jai's way of non-violence.
-After successfully defeating them, Uma asks Jai if he could defeat the rival's son, not knowing that it was Jai himself, and that he would marry Manasa to Jai.
-Jai gets angry at his stubbornness and reveals his true identity as Deva's son.
-Uma starts fighting with Jai and wants to kill him.
-Jai fights back and speaks about how enmity would never end if both the sides fight and peace is the only solution.
-All of Manasa's family members come forward and asks him to consider how Jai changed their family.
-Uma changes once the disabled Manasa's father gains ability to speak to proclaims that Jai should live.
+Present: Uma challenges Jai that if he can try his way of violence and defeat his men, then Uma too would follow Jai's way of non-violence.
+After successfully defeating them, Uma later asks Jai if he could defeat the rival's son, not knowing that it was Jai himself, and that he would marry Manasa to Jai, who gets angry at his stubbornness and reveals his true identity.
+Uma starts fighting with Jai and wants to kill him, but Jai fights back and speaks about how enmity would never end if both the sides fight and peace is the only solution.
+Manasa's family come forward and asks Uma to consider how Jai changed their family.
+Uma changes once Manasa's disabled father gains ability to speak to proclaims that Jai should live.
 This was watched by Deva, who had just arrived there.
 Deva asks for Jai's forgiveness for banishing him and welcomes him back to the family.
-Jai reunites with Vennela, encouraged by Manasa.
+Jai reunites with Vennela, with the encouragement of Manasa.